 // uncategorized error result must never reach the agent as an opaque string.

-The shape is the whole point.
+The structure is what makes it usable.
 A category tells the model what kind of failure this is: a bad input it should fix, an authorization denial it should stop retrying, a transient backend error it may retry, an internal fault it should report and abandon.
 A hint tells it what to do next.
 The code lets tooling branch on it.
 The middleware also recovers panics, so a nil dereference deep in a handler becomes a categorized internal error instead of a dropped connection.
-And it is positioned inner to audit and metrics on purpose, so those layers observe the normalized category rather than the raw error, which means your dashboards group failures by the same taxonomy the agent sees.
-The error result is part of the tool’s contract with the agent exactly as much as the success result is, and a server that treats errors as an afterthought is shipping a tool that lies about half its outcomes.
+It sits inner to audit and metrics on purpose, so those layers observe the normalized category rather than the raw error, which means your dashboards group failures by the same taxonomy the agent sees.
+The error result is as much a part of the tool’s contract as the success result, and a server that leaves errors unstructured is shipping a tool the agent cannot reason about when it fails.

 §Steer, Don’t Cage

-The thread through all three mechanisms is the same.
-You are not building guardrails for a program that will do exactly what you wrote.
-You are building them for a capable, fallible reader that will mostly cooperate, occasionally override you on a strong prior, and always act on whatever you actually return.
-So you nudge before the call, you annotate and escalate after it, and you make every outcome, success or failure, something the model can read and act on correctly.
-You steer.
-You do not cage, because caging a model mid-task usually produces a worse task.
+All three mechanisms address the same reader.
+It is not a program that does exactly what you wrote; it is a capable and fallible one that usually cooperates but will override you on a strong prior, and it acts on whatever you return.
+So the platform nudges before the call and annotates after it, and it structures every outcome so the model can act on it.
+That is steering, not caging: caging a model mid-task usually produces a worse task.

-The limit is worth stating plainly, since the series argues against overstatement.
+One limit is worth stating plainly.
 The workflow tracker keys on the session, not the user.
 A person running two conversations against the platform has two independent trackers, and skipping discovery in one teaches the other nothing.
-Session-scoped steering is the right default for cost and isolation, but it is not user-scoped governance, and if you needed the latter you would have to thread identity through the tracker yourself.
-Naming the boundary is part of designing inside it.
+Session-scoped steering is the right default for cost and isolation, but it is not user-scoped governance; if you need that, you have to thread identity through the tracker yourself.

 The next post turns from steering the agent to capturing what it learns: the knowledge loop, where an insight discovered mid-session becomes a reviewed, signed-off change to the catalog instead of evaporating when the conversation ends.